 - When you are preparing for your defense, you should download the Departmental Signature page from the Forms section.
 You will need to obtain all of the signatures of your committee members.
 This is often done at the defense or soon after defense is completed.

 - Download the Certification Form and obtain signatures from your Committee Chair and your Department Graduate Program Coordinator.
-When you turn in this form, it either needs to be with the original signatures on it or a DocuSign form.
-(NOT a photocopy!)
 If you have a compelling reason to restrict or embargo your thesis or project, your Committee Chair will need to approve the embargo.

-- When your defense has been completed, and the Departmental Signature Page signed, you need to merge the Signature Page as the first page of your thesis or project.
+- When your defense has been completed, and the Departmental Signature Page signed, you need to make the Signature Page ADA compliant and then merge it as the first page of your thesis or project.
 For information on merging Adobe Acrobat files, go to the FAQ section.

 - Save the merged document in PDF format and verify it for ADA compliance.
 When you save the file, the name of the saved document name must use the following format:

 Last nameFirst name_TermYear For example: DoeJohn_Spring2020.pdf